I tried reading Hermes Agent's self-improving from the code

 """

-It's written that this maintenance only fixes the disk layout and search speed without changing search results.
-Since auto_prune for automatically pruning old sessions after a certain period was also introduced alongside this, it gives the impression that the mechanism for folding what has accumulated is now properly in place on the flip side of the premise of "accumulating sessions and searching them."
+It states that this maintenance only fixes the on-disk layout and search speed, without changing the search results.
+Since auto_prune for automatically pruning old sessions after a certain period was also included, the impression is that the mechanism for consolidating accumulated items is now properly in place behind the premise of "accumulate sessions and search them."

-Up to this point, we've been talking about "what to remember."
+Up to here, the discussion has been about "what to remember."
 Reading 0.16.0, there are also updates to another aspect of self-improving: "how to delegate work."
-However, going deeper requires explicit opt-in, and the defaults were quite conservative.
+However, going further requires explicit opt-in, and the defaults are quite conservative.

-First, there is delegation, where an agent delegates work to child agents.
-Child agents are leaves by default and cannot branch further.
-Only when given the orchestrator role can that child spawn its own grandchild workers.
+First, there is delegation, where the agent delegates work to child agents.
+Child agents are leaf by default and cannot branch further.
+Only when given the orchestrator role can that child spawn grandchild workers.

 Source: hermes-agent/tools/delegate_tool.py L1955-L1958